Live from the Southern Command in sunny South Florida.

 I want you to get ready for a new term here regarding illegal immigrants.

-Most of the year very little happens at the free trade bridge in Los Indios, Texas, one of the most remote and least used international crossings on the Southwest border.
+Most of the year, very little happens at the Free Trade Bridge in Los Indios, Texas, one of the most remote and least used international crossings on the southwest border.

 But during the holidays, the crossing bustles with Central American immigrants from various U.S. communities who trek across with secondhand cars and other goods they plan to sell once they get back to their homeland.

-Uh the holidays are the hottest time, said Javier Pacheco, 42-year-old Honduran.
+The holidays are the hottest time, said Javier Pacheco, 42-year-old Honduran.

-And don't understand that they're just human beings trying to feed their families.
+And it's made all the much harder because cold-hearted and cruel Americans get really cold-hearted and steel-hearted and cold at Christmas time and don't understand that they're just human beings trying to feed their families.

-From San Francisco, senior California Democrat proposed yesterday that employers pay to expand health care coverage to all uninsured children in the state, including those of illegal immigrants.
+From San Francisco, senior California Democrat proposed yesterday that employers pay To expand health care coverage to all uninsured children in the state, including those of illegal immigrants.

 This is taking Prop 187 and throwing it right back down the throats of the people that voted for it.

-This guy is basically saying to all of you in California who voted for Prop 18.
+This guy is basically saying to all of you in California who voted for Prop 17, if you remember what Prop 87 was, Prop 87 was a California ballot initiative.

 I have more power than you do.

-Uh And now the California Democrat here that has proposed this is Democrat Assembly Speaker Fabian Nunez.
+And now the California Democrat here that has proposed this is Democrat Assembly Speaker Fabian Nunez.

-He uh he unveiled his plan to extend health care coverage to uninsured children by requiring employers to pay for insurance or to have them pay a fee to the state if they don't pay for the insurance.
+He unveiled his plan to extend health care coverage to uninsured children by requiring employers to pay for insurance or to have them pay a fee to the state if they don't pay for the insurance.

 Firms with fewer than two employees.